teslamotors/light-show/README.md

 10. For more information on the workflow of creating xLights sequences, please use existing online resources.
 The rest of these instructions contain Tesla-specific information for show creators.

 ## Light Show Sequence Validator Script
-A Python validator script is provided to help check if your custom light show sequence meets these limitations, without needing a Tesla vehicle.
+A Python and Node.js validator script is provided to help check if your custom light show sequence meets these limitations, without needing a Tesla vehicle.

+### Python:
 For usage, run:
 ```
 python3 validator.py lightshow.fseq